technical-rex/technicalrex.com/_posts/2015-06-17-making-paper-rockets.md

 category: dinosaurs
 tags: [gimp,inkscape,svg,tutorial]
 permalink: /2015/06/17/making-paper-rockets
+excerpt: >
+    <p>Today I spent a few hours learning how to create a simple graphic that looks like it was made from little pieces of construction paper.</p>I'm happy enough with the results that I thought I should share.
 ---

 Today I spent a few hours learning how to create a simple graphic that looks like it was made from little pieces of construction paper.